Keolis: Origins

 These companies underwent a series of reorganizations, mergers and acquisitions, which resulted in two companies: VIA-GTI, focused primarily on urban transport, and Cariane, specialized in interurban public transport.

-Creation and development of Keolis in the 2000s
+Creation and development in the 2000s

 In 1999, SNCF became the leading shareholder in VIA-GTI, which merged with Cariane in 2001 to become Keolis.

 In 2005, through its stake in GoVia, Keolis became co-owner of the South Eastern rail franchise in the United Kingdom.

 In 2006, Keolis won the franchise for Hellweg Net in Germany and later on for Maas-Rhein-Lippe Net and Teutoburger-Wald Net in Deutschland and Nederland.
 In 2007, Keolis acquired City-Trafic in Denmark.

 In 2008, Keolis took control of Eurobus Holding in Belgium.
 In 2009, Keolis set up operations in Melbourne, Washington, D.C., Bergen and Bordeaux.

 In 2010, EFFIA (car parks company) became a Keolis subsidiary.

 Since 2010

 In 2012, Keolis acquired 100% of Syntus in the Netherlands and Orléans Express in Canada.
 The company also set up operations in Hyderabad, India.
 In 2013, Keolis won part of the Las Vegas urban network.
 In 2014, Keolis won a 30-year public-private partnership contract to maintain and operate the Ion rapid transit in Waterloo, Ontario, Canada.